rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 This will generate a new `.xcodeproj` file that we open with Xcode just like and other project with full code completion and debugging support.

-**TIP: Remember to regenerate your Xcode project every time you add or edit your dependencies.**
+> Remember to regenerate your Xcode project every time you add or edit your dependencies.**

 It is also important to note that your `Package.swift` remains the source of truth *not* the Xcode project file.